terryp/metalgif/ideas.md

 ## Ozzy Osbourne

-- Shot in the Dark
+- Shot in the Dark / COMPLETE
     - http://www.youtube.com/watch?v=XjYJIDyFofk
         - :47 to :50
         - :54 to 1:00